We believe in a world where SUCCESS

 Who We Are

-The Young Leaders Collective is a diverse group of LA-based entrepreneurs, movers & shakers, young leaders, and some former foster youth that believe everyone deserves equal access to success.
-Maggie Lin and Elise Weinberg (Co-Chairs) lead an all-volunteer team that draws strength from everyone's passion and commitment to the mission.
+The Young Leaders Collective is a diverse group of entrepreneurs, professionals, movers & shakers, and some former foster youth that believe everyone deserves equal access to success.
+Our Collective Chairs lead an all-volunteer team in their individual cities that draws strength from everyone's passion and commitment to the mission.